getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/10.campaigns/doc.md

 - **Send to newcomers**: people who joined its lists after it went out (and match its segment) and never received it.
 "N people joined after this went out and never received it.
 Send it to them now?"
 Nobody gets a second copy, and it stays one campaign with one report.
 A subject test that already has a winner sends the winner.
 - **Retry failed (N)**: sends the messages the transport refused (usually a transport that could not be reached for a moment) again.
 Bounces and complaints are never retried, and consent and suppression are checked again.
 A single failed send can be retried from the recipients list with **Retry**.

-Only a draft or a cancelled campaign can be deleted; everything it recorded goes with it.
+Only a draft or a canceled campaign can be deleted; everything it recorded goes with it.

 ## Unsubscribing from a campaign